×

 People living in Great Guana Cay were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Great Guana Cay, you should pack lightweight and breathable clothing due to the tropical climate.
 This includes items such as shorts, t-shirts, sundresses, and swimwear.
 A hat, sunglasses, and sunscreen are also essential to protect yourself from the sun.
 You should also pack a good pair of walking shoes or sandals for exploring the island and its beaches.
 If you plan on participating in water activities, consider packing snorkeling gear or a swimsuit.
 In terms of toiletries, bring any specific brands you prefer as they may not be available on the island.
 This includes items like shampoo, conditioner, toothpaste, and any prescription medications you may need.
 Don't forget to pack your passport, driver's license, and any other necessary identification.
 You should also bring any important documents related to your move, such as rental agreements or job contracts.
 If you plan on cooking at home, consider packing some non-perishable food items, as grocery stores on the island may have a limited selection.
 Lastly, pack any electronics you may need, such as your phone, laptop, and chargers.
-You may also want to bring a power adapter if your devices don't match the local outlets," wrote a member in Great Guana Cay.
+You may also want to bring a power adapter if your devices don't match the local outlets," explained one expat living in Great Guana Cay, Bahamas.

 Where should I setup a bank account in Great Guana Cay?